 Water gently, being careful not to wash the top layer of soil off.
 The idea of planting more seeds than you need is so that you can choose the strongest one, and have a couple of extras for the slugs 😉

 It’s a good idea to protect the young seedlings for a while.
-You can put cut down plastic bottles with the top open over them to create a
+You can put cut down plastic bottles with the top open over them to create a barrier from pests.

 Once the seedlings are up, and a few inches high, you can thin them out to one or two plants.

 They need a lot of water, but they are not going to curl up and die if you miss a few days.
 Their large leaves shade the ground and their root system can gather water from a large area.

 So don’t over water, or let the water pool into muddy patches.
 Make sure the top of the soil is dry before you water again.
 Water in the early morning or later in the evening so that the water doesn’t just evaporate in the heat.

-evaporate in the heat.
 Try not to wet the leaves, as this will encourage powdery mildew and other fungal problems.

-Personally I never bothered to fertilise much, and I still got quite good pumpkins for cooking.
+Personally I never bothered to fertilize much, and I still got quite good pumpkins for cooking.
 No doubt my yield could have been much better if I wasn’t such a lazy gardener!
 You’ll need to feed them regularly if you are going for giant pumpkins of course, or have particularly poor soil.